-Drexel University offers one accredited professional Bachelor of Architecture degree, consisting of two parallel program options which merge over the final four years of study.
+Drexel University offers one NAAB-accredited and professional Bachelor of Architecture degree, consisting of two parallel program options which merge over the final four years of study.
 Each option serves a different set of students.
 The 2+4 Option is designed for recent high school graduates who will study for two years full-time before shifting to the work/study portion of the program.
 The Evening Program is designed for working students, overwhelmingly transfer students, who must work full-time while pursuing their degrees.
 Because there are minor differences between day and evening courses, and because each option requires different scheduling strategies, there are separate Major Sheets and Sequence Sheets provided for each.

 Course Requirements and Plan of Studies

 The following plans of study are linked to the Course Catalog and are for review purposes only.
 Several factors influence the sequencing of those courses including: transfer credits, AP credits, academic year entering the program and programmatic changes.
 Students should refer to their individualized DegreeWorks account and consult with their Academic Advisor to ensure they meet all degree requirements in a timely manner.

 - Descriptions of Architecture Courses